-- Exams- three semester exams that will test comprehension of lecture topics and ability to apply the knowledge in new and practical contexts.
-Not much memorization, rather you will have to use your knowledge to build or critique diets, understand labels etc. - In class activities~ you MUST BE FAMILIAR WITH THE MATERIAL before class.
-They are a part of your grade and will help contribute to your overall understanding of the material for the course.
-If you miss the class that has the activity you will receive a ZERO, no exceptions, no make-ups - Homework~ there will be regular homework given to students to complete and return to class.
-The student is responsible for receiving, completing, and returning completed work to the TA before the due date. - Book Report- rubric will be provided, and due date will be chosen by the student in class. - Short Writing Assignments- the purpose of these assignments is for the student to demonstrate knowledge of the material and apply critical thinking skills.
+- Exams three semester exams that will test comprehension of class topics, and ability to apply the knowledge in new and practical contexts. - Homework there will be regular short homework given to students to complete and return to class.
+The student is responsible for receiving, completing, and returning completed work to the TA before the due date. - Book Report rubric will be provided, and due date will be chosen by each student to teach you time management skills.
+Once you commit to the date it is "written in stone" and can't be changed without penalty. - Short Writing Assignments the purpose of these assignments is for the student to demonstrate knowledge of the material and apply critical thinking skills.
 These are not going to be "copy and paste" assignments, rather they will be aimed at overall understanding of the material, and ability to construct an argument.

 Attendance: I am conducting this class in a "flipped classroom" format where you study at home and discuss real life applications in class.
-Since a vital part of the learning will be occurring in class and a significant portion of that will be on quizzes attendance is vital for your success.
-However, with the exception of in-class activities the attendance is not going to be taken.
+Since a vital part of the learning will be occurring in class and a significant portion of that will be on tests, attendance is vital for your success.
+However, attendance is not going to be taken.

-There is no ECHO recording in this classroom, so if you miss the class you will lose all the learning for that day.
+There is ECHO recording in this classroom.
+Link to ECHO from the blackboard.
 Notes are going to be posted on blackboard but with flipped classroom, most of the class is going to be based on interactive discussions, examples etc.